kariukimary/Text_classification/README.md

 -data analysis and exploration

--Feature engineering( count  vectorization to change text to  numerical)
+-Feature engineering( count  vectorization to convert text to  numerical)

 -model building and  evaluation